Managing your Canadian taxes

 Creating an override is a two-step process.
 You first create a collection that includes the products that have a different tax rate.
 Then you specify in what region the override applies and its rate.

-For details on collections, see Collections.
+For details on collections, refer to Collections.

 Create a collection: